FunctionLab/DeepArk/README.md

 If you do not have access to a CUDA-enabled GPU, we recommend using the GPU-accelerated [DeepArk webserver](#webserver).
 However, we have also included a CPU-only conda environment in `cpu_environment.yml` if you cannot use the webserver either.

-### Getting started with DeepArk
+### Usage overview

 To start using DeepArk, simply run the `DeepArk.py` script with python.
 The `model.py` file contains code to build the DeepArk model in python.
 The checkpoints to use with DeepArk are included in the `data` directory as `*.pth.tar` files.
 The checkpoints for mouse, fly, and worm are saved in `mus_musculus.pth.tar`, `drosophila_melanogaster.pth.tar`, and `caenorhabditis_elegans.pth.tar` respectively.
-It is worth noting that these checkpoint files are slight different from the ones produced by training the models with [selene](https://github.com/FunctionLab/selene), since we have included the arguments required to construct each model object.
+It is worth noting that these checkpoint files are slight different from the ones produced by training the models with [Selene](https://github.com/FunctionLab/selene), since we have included the arguments required to construct each model object.
 Information on each feature predicted by each model can be found in the `*.tsv` files in the `data` directory (e.g. `mus_musculus.tsv` and so on).
 These feature information files are described further in [this section of the FAQ](#features).